esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/05-comparing-agile-methodologies.md

 Scrum and other methodologies.

 > ## Exercise: Ensuring team improvements
-> How would you ensure that your team keeps improving their team process and agile methodology?
+> How would you ensure that your team keeps improving their team process and Agile methodology?
 >
 > > ## Solution
 > > Having a recurring retrospective meeting that completely focuses on the team process ensures that